Cost of Living in Lake Chapala, Mexico

 We asked people how much they someone comfortably live on in Lake Chapala, they wrote:

 "That is such a personal question.
-I recommend that people housesit in the community they are thinking of retiring in so they can gauge costs, safety, reliability of utilities, etc," wrote a person living in Lake Chapala.
+I recommend that people housesit in the community they are thinking of retiring in so they can gauge costs, safety, reliability of utilities, etc," remarked one in Lake Chapala.

 "If one buys local or Mexican brands, food is relatively inexpensive.
 Eating out is 1/2 or less than in the U.S.